Which University Has the Best Acceptance Rate?

 Acceptance rates at the majority of highly selective colleges are currently in the single digits.
 This indicates that less than 10% of applicants will actually receive an offer of admission.
 But a school needs to do more than just draw talented students if it wants to boast a low acceptance rate.
 A school needs to receive many more applications than it can accept in order to have a low acceptance rate.

-What does a college’s extremely low acceptance rate tell me about it?
+What does a college’s extremely low acceptance rate mean?

 In reality, a college’s extremely low acceptance rate tells you little about it other than the fact that it frequently receives far more applications than it can accept.